gomorpheus/morpheus-docs/library/automation/workflows.rst

     - Tasks are run during VM or container destroy
     - Remove Active Directory objects prior to tearing down the Instance -
+  * - Scale Down
+    - Tasks are run when a node is removed from an Instance.
+This does not apply to Clusters when a worker node is removed.
+    -
+    -
   * - Shutdown
     - Tasks are run immediately before the target is shutdown
     - Send an update on Instance power state to a CMDB